Skip to main content

 What Are Blueprints?

-GameServerApp blueprints work similarly—they're like schematics that define how game servers and Config templates should behave, where files are stored, what to include in backups, and more.
+In GameServerApp, blueprints work similarly, they define how game servers and Config templates behave.
+They determine where files are stored, which files are included in backups, how services should operate, and more.

-• Tailoring game servers to better fit your community.
+• Tailoring your setup to better match your community’s needs.

 Using Blueprints